 That’s why Jesus went to the cross!

-God did forsake His Son, so that He would never have to forsake you and me.
+God foresook His Son, so that He would never have to forsake you and me.

-Through the shed blood of Jesus, and through His bodily resurrection, you and I, by faith, by believing oh Him, receive the eternal, permanent commitment…promise…reminder…of His love and provisions.
+Through the shed blood of Jesus, and through His bodily resurrection, you and I, by faith, by believing in Him, receive the eternal, permanent commitment.

 He will never forsake us, because Jesus paid the price at the cross!

 That’s good news today!
-That’s a Good Friday!
+And, that’s truly a Good Friday!